DeliaBarron/Kubernetes-Learning/docs/HS-Tasks/K8S_MonitoringDelia.md

 trino and mongodb are expected

-WE see tha topenEBD is usning alot of memory in one node only so we can:
+WE see that openEBS is usning a lot of memory in one node only so we can:
 - REstart/delete Pod

 ### Disk Usage in Node